top of page

 The biggest takeaways are (1) remove the rectum & bladder and (2) pack the carcass cavity with ice.

-As always, thank you for your business and good luck hunters!
+As always, thank you for your business and good luck hunting!